shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## Week 5 The OpenAI Civil War of 4.20 pm November 17 2023 - 1.14 am November 22 2023
+## ☞ Week 5 The OpenAI Civil War of 4.20 pm November 17 2023 - 1.14 am November 22 2023

-For one strange weekend in November of 2023, the competing philosophies, governance, capitalism, and the _imagined_ dangers of AI dominated the news.
+For one strange weekend in November of 2023, the competing philosophies, governance, business models, and _imagined_ dangers of AI dominated the news.
+The _real_ dangers of AI never got a look in at all...

+### Activities
+- **Freewriting**; plant in [our digital garden](https://4805-garden.netlify.app).
+Quickly search a major daily newspaper (eg, Washington Post, The Guardian) for stories about AI.
+Characterise the discourse: how is AI framed?
+Look at Carleton University or the University of Ottawa websites, and do the same thing again.
+How much trouble are we in?
+- **SG on how we talk about AI and why that matters
+- **Session Leaders** on the readings
+- **Discussion**
+- **Determine session leaders for next week**

+### Readings

+> Tripp Mickle, Cade Metz, Mike Isaac, and Karen Weise.
+[Inside OpenAI's Crisis Over the Future of Artificial Intelligence](http://web.archive.org/web/20231209090134/https://www.nytimes.com/2023/12/09/technology/openai-altman-inside-crisis.html) NYTimes, Dec 9 2023<Br>Singler, Beth.
+2020.
+"The AI Creation Meme: A Case Study of the New Visibility of Religion in Artificial Intelligence Discourse" Religions 11, no. 5: 253. https://doi.org/10.3390/rel11050253<Br>Zuckerman, E. 2024.
+Two warring visions of AI.
+[Prospect](https://www.prospectmagazine.co.uk/ideas/technology/64491/two-warring-visions-of-artificial-intelligence-tescreal)<br>Timnit Gebru.
+2022.
+[Effective Altruism Is Pushing a Dangerous Brand of ‘AI Safety’](http://web.archive.org/web/20221130121414/https://www.wired.com/story/effective-altruism-artificial-intelligence-sam-bankman-fried/)

 ---

-## Week 6 The corpuses/corpses of AI
+## ☞ Week 6 The corpuses/corpses of AI

 Collections, copyright, intellectural property, labour: the _actual_ dangers of AI and why the Luddites are _right_.